What You Need to Know About Omega-3 Fatty Acids

 It’s always best to get the nutrients you need from your diet rather than from supplements if you can.
 However, people with certain health conditions or dietary requirements may be advised to take omega-3 supplements by their doctor.

 You should aim to eat fish high in omega-3 fatty acids two to three times a week.
-While it’s great to up your omega-3 intake with nuts and oils too, these are best eaten in moderation because they can be high in calories.
+While it’s great to up your intake with nuts and oils too, these are best eaten in moderation because they can be high in calories.
 As long you stick to a healthy balanced diet, you should get all of the omega-3s you need to keep your body functioning healthily.

 For regular health updates such as these, why not follow us on Facebook.